ProcedureKit/ProcedureKit/Documentation/Guides/Basic Features/Mutual Exclusion.md

 ### How to choose the mutual exclusion type?

-If it is only necessary to restrict the same type of Procedure from executing then use the operation's own class, or parent class, as the type.
+If it is only necessary to restrict the same type of Procedure from executing then use the Procedure's own class, or parent class, as the type.

 To share mutual exclusion between a number of different Procedure, either create an empty `enum` which will be used to define the mutual exclusion.
 Name it based on the category of procedure, for example: